Un Verano Sin Ti

 A critical and commercial success, Un Verano Sin Ti debuted atop the US Billboard 200, marking Bad Bunny's second number-one album and the second all-Spanish language album to top the chart.
 It spent 13 weeks atop the chart and topped the Billboard 200 Year-End Chart as the best-performing album of the year, the first Spanish language album to do so.
 It was also the first album by a Latin artist to reach 10 billion streams on Spotify.
 At the 23rd Annual Latin Grammy Awards, Un Verano Sin Ti won Best Urban Music Album, while at the 65th Annual Grammy Awards, it became the first Spanish-language album to earn a Grammy nomination for Album of the Year.
-Un Verano Sin Ti is world's best-selling album of 2022, making Bad Bunny the first Latino to have won a IFPI Global Chart Award.
+Un Verano Sin Ti was the world's best-performing album of 2022 according to IFPI, making Bad Bunny the first Latino to have won a IFPI Global Chart Award.
+Apple Music placed the album at number 76 on their 100 Best Albums list.
+To promote the album, Bad Bunny embarked on the all-stadium World's Hottest Tour through the second half of 2022, making it the highest-grossing tour by a Latin artist at the time.